Marios Georgiou

 Marios Georgiou (Μάριος Γεωργίου; born 10 November 1997) is a Cypriot artistic gymnast.
-He is the 2024 European all-around champion, and the 2022 European horizontal bar champion and the first gymnast from Cyprus to win a European title, and a major all-around title.
-He is the 2019 European Championships all-around bronze medalist which made him the first gymnast from Cyprus to win a European medal.
+He is the 2024 European all-around champion, the 2022 European horizontal bar champion, and the first gymnast from Cyprus to win a European title and a major all-around title.
+He is the 2019 European Championships all-around bronze medalist, which made him the first gymnast from Cyprus to win a European medal.
 He is the 2019 European Games parallel bars silver medalist.
 At the 2018 Commonwealth Games, he won the gold medals in the floor exercise and parallel bars and the bronze medal in the all-around, and he won four bronze medals at the 2022 Commonwealth Games.
 He is the 2018 Mediterranean Games all-around and horizontal bar champion and the 2022 Mediterranean Games horizontal bar champion.
 He competed at the 2016, 2020, and 2024 Olympic Games.

 Early life

-Georgiou was born in Limassol and is the son of a Cypriot father and a Filipina mother.
+Marios Georgiou was born in Limassol and is the son of a Cypriot father and a Filipina mother.
 He has four half-siblings.
 He began gymnastics when he was three years old.

-Junior gymnastics career
+Gymnastics career

 Georgiou competed at the 2013 Gymnasiade and won the gold medal on the pommel horse.
 He then competed at the 2014 Junior European Championships and finished tenth in the all-around final.
-He also qualified for the rings final where he finished fifth.
+He also qualified for the rings final, where he finished fifth.
 He represented Cyprus at the 2014 Summer Youth Olympics.
 However, during the qualification round, he injured his finger and withdrew from the rest of the competition.

-Senior gymnastics career

 2015–2016

 Georgiou began competing at the senior level in 2015.
 He competed at the 2015 European Championships in Montpellier, France.
-He qualified for the all-around final where he finished 19th.
+He qualified for the all-around final, where he finished 19th.
 He then competed at the 2015 Games of the Small States of Europe and won the gold medals in every event except the floor exercise and the rings.
 He represented Cyprus at the 2015 European Games and was the first reserve for the all-around final and the third reserve for the horizontal bar final.
 Then at the 2015 World Championships in Glasgow, he finished 44th in the all-around and qualified for the 2016 Olympic Test Event.
 At the Test Event, he finished 38th in the all-around and qualified for the 2016 Olympic Games.

 Georgiou represented Cyprus at the 2016 Summer Olympics and qualified for the all-around final, becoming the first gymnast from Cyprus to advance to an Olympic final.
 However, he had to withdraw in the middle of the final due to an ankle injury.